zirkelc/template-single-typescript/README.md

 This configuration complements Biome and helps maintain a consistent code style throughout the project.

-### Type Validation
+### Types Validation

 The project includes the `@arethetypeswrong/cli` CLI tool to validate TypeScript types in your package.
-Run `pnpm typecheck` after building to ensure your package's types are correct and compatible with both ESM and CommonJS environments.
+It is integrated into `tsdown` and will run automatically during the build

+### Publint

+The project includes `publint` to validate your `package.json` file.
+It is integrated into `tsdown` and will run automatically during the build.

 ## Optional